 ADAA mourns the loss of Robin Williams and too many others whose lives have ended due to suicide.
 His tragic death illustrates the great need for increased public awareness of the grave risk that suicide poses.

 "Both depression and anxiety carry a high risk of suicide," says Mark Pollack, MD, ADAA President and Grainger Professor and Chairman, Department of Psychiatry at Rush University Medical Center.
-"More than 90 percent of those who commit suicide have a diagnosable illness such as clinical depression, and often in combination with anxiety or substance use disorders and other treatable mental disorders."
+"More than 90 percent of those who die by suicide have a diagnosable illness such as clinical depression, and often in combination with anxiety or substance use disorders and other treatable mental disorders."

 Suicide affects all age groups, including children.
 More people die from suicide than from automobile accidents.
 It was the tenth leading cause of death in the United States in 2012, according to the most recent available statistics from the Centers for Disease Control; that year saw more than 40,000 deaths.